Image 1 of 14

 Open to all skill levels, students will first learn foundational embroidery techniques by creating a "sampler" of running and back stitches, including lettering.
 Students will learn to embroider text based on their own journal writings and important quotes.

-Favorite fabrics and/or vintage linen as base fabrics are encouraged as this element will bring an additional layer of meaning to our process/product.
 This introspective workshop invites personal exploration and collective connection.
 Inspired by story, life experiences, and playing with many colors of embroidery floss, threads, yarns, and fabrics, students will take inspiration from their daily life and written expression to create an original embroidered work of fabric collage art which could lead to a meditative daily art practice.

 This class is a place to find your own unique making.